 Since returning to the United States, Notturno has worked on Popper’s intellectual differences with F.A. von Hayek regarding rationality, democracy, and economism; on issues arising out of the Supreme Court’s adoption of the concept of ‘falsifiability’ in its 1993 Daubert decision; and on the application of Popper’s epistemology to knowledge management and to the problem of medical errors.

 Notturno joined the Interactivity Foundation in 2002.
-He has since conducted governance projects and published reports on ‘Privacy’, ‘Science’, ‘Property’, ‘Democratic Nation Building’, ‘Teaching Methods’, ‘The Future of Higher Education in Post-Communist Countries’, ‘The Future of Governance in Transitional Societies’, ‘Money, Credit, and Debt’, ‘The Future of Employment’, and ‘Global Responsibility for Children’.
-He has also conducted IF Teacher Training Programs in Student-Centered Discussion courses, and he regularly facilitates IF Online Discussions pertaining to public policy issues.
-He is currently conducting an IF project on ‘The Future of Free Speech’.
+His work with the Interactivity Foundation ended in January 2018.
+During his tenure with IF, he conducted governance projects and published reports on ‘Privacy’, ‘Science’, ‘Property’, ‘Democratic Nation Building’, ‘Teaching Methods’, ‘The Future of Higher Education in Post-Communist Countries’, ‘The Future of Governance in Transitional Societies’, ‘Money, Credit, and Debt’, ‘The Future of Employment’, and ‘Global Responsibility for Children’.
+He also conducted IF Teacher Training Programs in Student-Centered Discussion courses, and regularly facilitated IF Online Discussions pertaining to public policy issues.
+His final IF project was on ‘The Future of Free Speech’.

 He currently lives in Washington, D.C. with his wife Ieva and their son Karl.